 Some people try to interpret biblical laws with this rule: “Old Testament laws are valid unless the New Testament specifically says they are not.”
 But this rule is not true, as we can see with the example of tassels, and it is proven false by Hebrews 8:13.

 The old covenant is obsolete.
 This does not mean the covenant is mostly valid, except for those laws specifically rescinded.
 No, it means the covenant itself is obsolete.
 It is like a law code that the government has declared invalid.
 It is not a valid source for rules about Christian behavior.
-Of course, some individual laws, such as the prohibition of adultery, are valid, but their validity is based on something more permanent than the old covenant — the more basic law that existed before the old covenant was given and still exists after the old covenant became obsolete.
+Of course, some individual laws, such as the prohibition of adultery, are still valid, but their validity is based on something more permanent than the old covenant — the more basic law that existed before the old covenant was given and still exists after the old covenant became obsolete.

-Comment: Jesus told his disciples to break bread and drink wine in commemoration of his death, but he apparently did not tell his disciples that the bread and wine were substitutes for the Passover lambs.
+Jesus told his disciples to break bread and drink wine in commemoration of his death, but he apparently did not tell his disciples that the bread and wine were substitutes for the Passover lambs.
 The early Christians in Jerusalem, being zealous for the law, would have continued to sacrifice Passover lambs in addition to partaking of the bread and wine.
 The New Testament does not directly say that lambs are unnecessary.

 So how do we know that Passover lambs are not required?
 Because the old covenant is obsolete.
 The Passover was instituted two months before the covenant was made at Mt.
 Sinai, but it was part of the old covenant system.
 This was one of the laws added 430 years after Abraham.

-The law of Moses clearly required gentiles to be circumcised in order to participate in the Passover lamb festival.
+The law of Moses required gentiles to be circumcised in order to participate in the Passover lamb festival.
 However, the early church did not require gentiles to be circumcised.
 This means that they did not require gentiles to participate in the old covenant Passover.
 Although gentiles could participate in the old covenant Passover if they wished to (if they became circumcised), they were not required to.
 God did not require that they keep this festival in order to be among the people of God, and he did not require that they be circumcised.
 Those commands were given to the Israelites, but they were not commanded for the gentiles.
-The gentiles did not have to celebrate the escape of the Israelites from Egypt.
+Gentiles did not have to celebrate the escape of the Israelites from Egypt.

-Comment: The New Testament does not comment on the validity of these laws.
-It simply declares the covenant obsolete, and there is nothing in the new covenant that would cause us to conclude that the sabbatical and jubilee years are still required.
+The New Testament does not comment on the validity of these laws.
+It simply declares the covenant obsolete, and there is nothing in the new covenant that would cause us to conclude that sabbatical and jubilee years are still required.
 These laws were given only to Israelites, only for the land of Canaan, only for the time period of the old covenant.

 Although we might expect that the law had agricultural benefits, the Bible does not make that claim.
 Some farmland needs to be left fallow more often, and some less often.
 The Bible does not give us authority to command these same customs for other people in other lands.